Trump running out of time to solidify immigration agenda after U.S. election loss

 Biden has promised to send legislation to Congress that would provide a path to citizenship to the estimated 11 million immigrants living in the country illegally, including those enrolled in the DACA program.

-Reporting by Ted Hesson in Washington; Editing by Mica Rosenberg and Peter Cooney
+Reporting by Ted Hesson in Washington; Editing by Mica Rosenberg, Peter Cooney, Alexandra Hudson

 Our Standards: The Thomson Reuters Trust Principles.